Porting Mynewt OS¶

 archattribute in your Mynewt target using the newt command tool.

-- If your MCU is not yet supported by Mynewt, you can add support following the instructions onhow to add MCU support to Mynewt
+- If your MCU is not yet supported by Mynewt, you can add support following the instructions in Porting Mynewt to a new MCU.

 Mynewt’s architecture supports a hardware abstraction layer (HAL) for common on or off-chip MCU peripherals such as GPIO, UARTs, flash memory etc. Even if your MCU is supported for the core OS, you may find that you need to implement the HAL functionality for a new peripheral.
 For a description of the HAL abstraction and implementation information, see the HAL API

 Some OS code depends on the CPU core that your system is using.
 For example, a given CPU core has a specific assembly language instruction set, and may require special cross compiler or compiler settings to use the appropriate instruction set.